DFE-Digital/apply-for-teacher-training/app/views/content/roadmap.md

 ### Changes to services for candidates

 Recent changes include:

+* allowing candidates to select 4 course choices in their application instead of 3

 * requiring a candidate to give details of people who will be able to give references when they apply, rather than requiring them to receive the references